-Review process: Proposals will be reviewed by internal R&I staff on a rolling basis.
-R&I staff may also solicit reviews from senior research administrators in the applicants' academic units, if needed.
-Applicants should not expect reviewers to be subject matter experts in their fields and should prepare their grant proposals accordingly.
+Review process: R&I will recruit peer reviewers from across the UNL community to provide non-technical reviews.
+Applicants should not expect peer reviewers to be subject matter experts in their fields and should prepare their grant proposals accordingly.

 R&I staff will prepare a report summarizing the proposal review process and review outcomes and share it with the Vice Chancellor for Research and Innovation, who will make final funding decisions.